top of page

 A Staged Approach

 The research and development process was taken to evaluate the feasibility of producing a low-cost thermal fusion system.
-Contextual research into nocturnal wildlife studies, night vision equipment, and low-light imaging techniques informed the imaging methodology and design strategy.
+Contextual research into nocturnal wildlife studies, night vision equipment, and low-light imaging techniques informed the imaging methodology and design strategy chosen to meet the imaging needs of nocturnal wildlife studies.

-The iterative design and development phases refined firmware, hardware, and functionality, culminating in testing and validation of the system.
-This process provided deeper insights into the development of night vision systems tailored to nocturnal wildlife studies.
+The iterative design and development phases refined firmware, hardware, and functionality, coupled with iterative testing of the systems produced.
+This process was guided by a user-centric approach, and provided deeper insights into the development of night vision systems tailored to nocturnal wildlife studies.

 Note: The research and development process began with contextual research into nocturnal wildlife study methods (first slide), followed by the design and development of thermal fusion imaging systems (second slide).
 The systems and approach were validated through testing (third slide).
 (Angus Logue, 2024)